d4rkc0d3r/d4rkAvatarOptimizer/README.md

 This tries to combine layers that have a single motion time state into the direct blend tree.
 By default it samples the original motion time at the snapping points of a radial puppet (0, 25, 50, 75, 100) and then uses those samples to approximate the motion time with a 1D blend tree.
 The amount of sample points can be changed in the `Motion Time Approximation Sample Count` global option.
 Samples that don't improve the approximation by more than 1% are discarded.
+## Delete Unused Animator Parameters
+When the optimizer copies the animator controller, it keeps track of which parameters are actually used (transition conditions, blend tree parameters, state cycle offset/mirror/speed/time parameters, direct blend parameters, `VRCAnimatorPlayAudio` playback order parameters and `VRCAvatarParameterDriver` parameter names & sources) and removes all parameters that aren't used from the resulting controller.
 ## Disable Phys Bones When Unused
 Creates animation curves for all phys bone components that are used by only one SkinnedMeshRenderer.
 Those curves get added to the animations that animate the SkinnedMeshRenderer enabled or its game object active flag.
 ## MMD Compatibility